Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1391D: arm lower, greatly simplified
 - 1392A: fixed self-intersection
 - 1394B: cut forearm
-- 1396A: craggy, badly converted
+- 1396A: craggy, badly converted: ONE-FORTY
-- 13981: wrong eye position: ONE-FORTY
+- 13981: wrong eye position
 - 13982: consistency w/81  (83=tofu, was also redrawn during this campaign)
 - 13984: consistency w/81
 - 1398A: triangles, not corners